I need human help to enter verification code (office hours only)

 Mussar: Ethical Character Development and Training

 Do you want to know more about Jewish ideas, practices, and traditions?
 Are you exploring conversion?
-Join Rabbi Fel to learn more about Jewish culture!
+Join Rabbi Friedman to learn more about Jewish culture!
 This course is designed to be an introduction to Judaism for individuals considering conversion and for Jewish people unfamiliar with the tenets of Judasim who wish to learn more.
 Highly subsidized tuition is $350 for an individual, $550 for a couple.
 Scholarships available.
+Students are strongly encouraged to register for Beginner Hebrew now or in the spring.

 Project Zug at the Rosen Library